Child Custody Time Sharing Questions That Are Frequently Asked

 Should judges continue to handle “child custody” disputes like this?
 Absolutely not.
 As I explained in The Time Has Come For Equal Custody Time-Sharing the blank slate model incentivizes costly and contentious litigation, overlooks the extensive social science supporting equal time-sharing for children, and usually leaves one parent feeling bitter towards the other.
 However, until the Florida legislature realizes this, and adopts a rebuttable presumption in favor of equal time-sharing, family law litigants cannot rely on a standard parenting plan.

-Should We Hire a Guardian Ad Litem?
+Should We Hire a Guardian Ad Litem for My Child Custody Case?

 A Guardian Ad Litem sounds like a noble concepts on the surface.
-But, in reality, these “experts” are actually just attorneys who conduct a cursory and short-sighted “investigation”.
+But, in reality, these “experts” are actually just lawyers who conduct a cursory and short-sighted “investigation”.
 Then they present their opinions to the family court judge.
 In Florida, a GAL is not a mental health professional.
 This begs the question: Why would this individual possess any special insight into the long-term mental and emotional well-being of the child?
 Furthermore, the GAL only sees a “snap-shot” image of the domestic situation at the moment (which if they’ve been appointed, means that its strained and broken).

 They cannot and will not consider the child’s long-term need for both parents playing substantial roles in the child’s life.
 They cannot and will not consider the overwhelming research supporting equal parenting for children.
-A GAL is also prohibitively expensive for the average divorce and paternity litigant already burdened with attorney’s fees.
+A GAL is also prohibitively expensive for the average divorce and paternity litigant already burdened with lawyer fees.

 Finally, the family law case comes to a grinding halt while the Guardian Ad Litem performs his or her interviews and drafts the report.
 Thus, the child and the parents must wait even longer before obtaining finality and moving on with their lives.
 In short, I do not recommend the use of a GAL in divorce and paternity cases.